christopher-k-c/SEI-64_PROJECT_ONE/README.md

 ![Sweet Alert Promises](/sweetalert.png)

-Here is a example of the sweet alert in action, it's not only used for setting a users name but also for alerting the Player to the outcome of a game or round.
+Here is an example of the sweet alert in action, it's not only used for setting a users name but also for alerting the Player to the outcome of a game or round.

 ## CSS Keyframes Animation Example